Depression support 101

-Depression support for loved ones and friends can be challenging.
-What should you say to show you care?
+It can be challenging to know how to handle depression in the people you love.
+What can you say to support someone, what are the wrong things to say?
+It gets really tricky if you don’t have depression yourself.
+So, we put together some basic information together on depression support for loved ones.
 There are various types of depressive disorders, from a minor, short-termed depression to an overwhelming, non-functioning illness.
 Studies tell us that approximately one in four persons will have a depressive episode during their lifetime.
 Yet there is still stigma attached to having a mental illness which causes even more difficulties for the depressed person.
 For example, if I’m depressed, do I tell others what is going on with me?
 Do I need to let them know I see a therapist and am on medication?
 How do I tell someone I’m suicidal?

 What Is Depression Like